 The Norfolk County Retirement System and the Police and Fire Retirement System of Detroit said in recent lawsuits brought against Walmart that the retail giant “mishandled opioid painkillers sold through its stores for years.”
-Attorney for the two pension funds allege federal opioid-related lawsuits against Walmart show how the company failed to comply with laws requiring the monitoring of opioid sales.
+Attorneys for the two pension funds allege federal opioid-related lawsuits against Walmart show how the company failed to comply with laws requiring the monitoring of opioid sales.
 The complaints further suggest the retailer “failed to implement basic compliance controls to protect its pharmacy and drug distribution business from being used as cover for the illegal dissemination of opioids.”

 Walmart and other major pharmacy chains, including CVS, Endo Pharmaceuticals, Rite Aid and Walgreens, face a November trial before a federal jury in Cleveland relate to their dismissal of “red flags” associated with suspicious opioid orders and failing to report these to the Drug Enforcement Administration (DEA).
 The federal filings against the pharmacies indicate they put profits above consumer safety and that Walmart, specifically, fixed a hard limit on opioid quantities it would distribute to its stores, so its pharmacists would not have to report.
 While this seemed like a good plan on the surface, the chain then allowed its stores to make up the difference by buying the remainder from other distributors.